 ClearCaster Improves Facebook Live Quality and Frequency

-Thanks to ClearCaster, Facebook Live broadcasts that deeply engage viewers and build brand awareness are now easy to create at any of the auction company’s live events.
+Thanks to ClearCaster, Facebook Live broadcasts that deeply engage viewers and build brand awareness are now easy to create at any of the company’s auction live streaming events.
 They intend to capitalize on the momentum they’ve built with their online viewership by creating a greater number of Facebook Live streams in the future.

 “Any chance we get where there are no conflicts with our live TV broadcast, we plan to use [ClearCaster],” the director of IT operations says.